-The report of the Bureau is transmitted by the Secretariat as soon as possible to all States Parties.
+The report of the Bureau is transmitted by the Secretariat as soon as possible to all States Parties members of the Committee, as well as to all States Parties concerned.
 The Secretariat endeavours to obtain from the States Parties concerned the additional information requested on properties under category (c) above and transmits this information to ICOMOS, IUCN and States members of the Committee.
+If the requested information is not obtained by 1 October, the nomination will not be eligible for review by the Committee at its regular session in the same year.
+Nominations assigned to category (c) by the Bureau may not be examined except in the case that missing information at the time of the Bureau was factual.
+Nominations assigned to category (d) will not be examined by the Committee the same year.